Felooo8/Shannon_Game/README.md

 - The player makes their move simply by clicking on the empty field they want to put their pawn on.
 - After a finished game, player can either play a rematch or start a new game using different settings.

+# Details
+For more details check docs folder.